 Fighting Back Against Antimicrobial Resistance

-These were the words spoken by British Economist, Lord Jim O’Neill, who was a speaker at the 9th Discovery Leadership Summit held this past November in in Sandton City, Johannesburg, South Africa.
+These were the words spoken by the British Economist, Lord Jim O’Neill, who was a speaker at the 9th Discovery Leadership Summit held this past November in Sandton City, Johannesburg, South Africa.

 In 2014, O’Neill, who also happens to be the creator of the BRIC acronym, was tasked by UK Prime Minister David Cameron to establish and chair a Review into AMR.
 The role of the review was to analyze the global problem of rising drug resistance.
 It proposes actions to which to tackle the rising problem of antimicrobial resistance.

 What is antimicrobial resistance?